 The major national organization in Canada for all types of cancer information and support.
 They also have provincial organizations.

-NEW!
-June 2017: A Distillation of Melanoma Statistics, from the Canadian Cancer Society Documents Canadian Cancer Statistics 2017
+June 2017: A Distillation of Melanoma Statistics, from the Canadian Cancer Society Documents Canadian Cancer Statistics 2017 and 2016.

 To read the full reports on Canadian Cancer Statistics, produced by Canadian Cancer Society, Statistics Canada, Public Health Agency of Canada, Provincial/Territorial Cancer Registries, click here for the 2017 report and here for the 2016 report.